 Sleep: Seville

-Day 7 – Explore Seville
+Day 7 – Exploring Seville

 Seville is a great city to wander and take it slow.
 Visit some of the sights you didn’t make it to yesterday and enjoy a slower day on an otherwise packed 10 day itinerary.